isaksamsten/briljant/docs/tutorial.rst

 There are several ways to create matrices, of which most are implemented in the ``org.briljantframework.array.Arrays`` class.
 For example, matrices can be created from one and two dimensional arrays.
-The factory methods in ``Bj`` is delegated to an instance of ``org.briljantframework.matrix.api.MatrixFactory`` and decided based on the ``MatrixBackend``.
+The factory methods in ``Arrays`` is delegated to an instance of ``org.briljantframework.matrix.api.MatrixFactory`` and decided based on the ``MatrixBackend``.
 For details, please refer to the discussion on `MatrixBackends <reference/matrix.md#backend>`__.

 .. note:: In the examples below, `import
-    org.briljantframework.matrix.*` and `import static
+    org.briljantframework.array.*` and `import static
-    org.briljantframework.matrix.Doubles.*` are implicit
+    org.briljantframework.array.Arrays.*` are implicit

-.. note:: The choice of array implementation returned by `Bj` is
+.. note:: The choice of array implementation returned by `Arrays` is
     decided by the `org.briljantframework.array.api.ArrayBackend`.
 The
     `ArrayBackend` is responsible for creating arrays and for computing BLAS and linear algebra routines.

-.. note:: Briljant implements five difference matrix types for some
+.. note:: Briljant implements five difference array types for some
     common domains including the primitive types: `int`, `double`, `long` and `boolean` and for `Complex` numbers.
 There is also a generic array `Array<T>` for arbitary objects, e.g., `String`.